iworks/omnibus/readme.txt

 Project maintained on github at [iworks/omnibus](PLUGIN_GITHUB_WEBSITE).

+* Names of integration classes has been changed.

 = 2.5.2 (2024-01-03) =
 * Extra admin CSS has been improved.
 * Handling "Short Term Products" has been fixed.
 Props for [Mychal](https://wordpress.org/support/users/mychal/).